a-windisch/Introduction_to_CUDA_WT2016/README.txt

 #= host: helium.wustl.edu             =
 #======================================

-This is the soruce code as discussed in the lecture series.
+This is the source code I prepared for a lecture series I held at Washington University in St. Louis in 2016.
-To build the executables, just type 'make'.
+To build the executables, just type 'make' (you may have to modify the Makefile to match your configuration).
+In order to compile the CUDA Fortran example, you need the pgfortran compiler provided by The Portland Group (PGI).
+Feel free to use the code as you please.
+If you have any questions you can contact me using andreas.windisch@yahoo.com.

 The lecture is split into four parts.
 In the following, I provide a very short description of the contents of this package.